Our Mission

 Southwest Washington doesn’t need more slogans.
-We need action — and we need it now.
+We need action.
 Our district has doubled in size, our towns are struggling to grow, and our roads and bridges are dangerously behind.

 Here’s how we fix it:

-• Cut red tape and regulatory costs that hit small businesses 36% harder per employee than large corporations (SBA).
+• Cut red tape and regulatory costs that hit small businesses 36% harder than large corporations.

-• Expand access to small business loans and capital programs.
+• Expand access to loans and capital programs.

 • Create tax incentives for startups and rural entrepreneurs.

-If we want economic opportunity in every corner of our district, we must make Washington a partner — not a barrier — to small business growth.
+When small businesses thrive, the middle class grows.
+If we want opportunity in every corner of our district, Washington must be a partner — not a barrier.

 • Fully fund local law enforcement and community policing.